lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 Before the development of mixed effects modeling, analyzing longitudinal data was fairly difficult because repeated measures violated the assumption of independent observations.
-This time component is a key strength of longitudinal data.
+This time component is a key strength of longitudinal studies like with prospective cohorts.
 But to use that strength you need to, well, include time in the model!

-Include `followup_visit_number` in the `glmer()` formula as well as the random term and the scaled cholesterol predictor.
+Include an additional predictor (`followup_visit_number`) in the `glmer()` formula.
+Recall that `got_cvd` is the outcome and `subject_id` is the random term.

 `@instructions`
 - Run a model with two predictors: `total_cholesterol_scaled` and `followup_visit_number`.

 `@hint`
-- Include `+ followup_visit_number` after the scaled cholesterol variable, while still including the subject ID.
+- The formula should be `total_cholesterol_scaled + followup_visit_number`.

 `@pre_exercise_code`
 ```{r}